San Andres is island paradise!

-One activity that gets no TripAdvisor love, which I would put way higher than scuba diving, is renting a golf cart and exploring the island.
+One activity that gets no TripAdvisor love, which I’d put way higher than scuba diving, is renting a golf cart and exploring the island.
 It’s 70,000 soles for the whole day, and you can drive on the streets with the cars.
-Get off the beaten path – there are like 4 streets on the whole island, so it’s impossible to get lost.
+Get off the beaten path – there are four streets on the whole island, so it’s impossible to get lost.
 We did this twice, and the second time I rented a car with a big bottle of whiskey in hand.

 Casa Museo Isleña

-On the golf cart we passed this tourist museum.
-It was super cheap so we hung out a minute.
-It’s a traditional San Andres house from the British colony days.
-Here are some pictures:
+On the golf cart we passed this museum.
+It’s a traditional San Andres house from the British colonial days:

-The tour guides at the Island House Museum were really nice – as were all the San Andres people working in tourism – and it was clear they enjoyed their jobs.
+The tour guides at the Island House Museum were very nice, as were all the isleños.
 One fun little feature they do there is dance.
 They gave wifey a brief tutorial on the electric slide, and they did this dance together:

 The biggest error I made was not bringing empty suitcases.
-I didn’t know that San Andres is a free trade zone, like one big duty free.
-The entire center is designer clothes and top brand booze, which is why I was drinking Campari at restaurants and Johnny Walker whiskey in the hotel room.
+I didn’t know that San Andres is a big duty free trade zone.
+The entire city center is designer clothes and top brand booze, which is why I was drinking Campari at restaurants and Johnny Walker in the hotel room.
 You can see pictures of what the shopping is like in my urban San Andres photo album.

 Given our Colombian trip was for six weeks, I tried to cut corners wherever I could.
 Instead of a full seven days, I cut the honeymoon to six.
-Then I booked the first three nights at a cheapest hotel that wasn’t a hostel or something with small beds, Noblehouse.
-My plan was to stay there a couple nights, then move to some obscenely expensive place with all inclusive drinks and a pool, etc.
+I booked the first three nights at an economic hotel, Noblehouse.
+My plan was to stay there a couple nights, then move to some obscenely expensive place with all inclused drinks and a pool, etc.

-However, I ran into staunch opposition from wifey when it was time to upgrade.
+When I mentioned upgrading hotels, I ran into staunch opposition from wifey.
 She didn’t want to leave.
-Noblehouse was inexpensive and didn’t have a pool, but it was impressively elegant and quiet.
+Noblehouse was elegant and quiet.
 The interior was pleasant, our (two) big beds were soft and comfortable, and we had a terrace overlooking the street.
-The complimentary breakfast was great, and she didn’t want to leave.
-That was fine with me!
+The complimentary breakfast was great, and she didn’t want to leave!

-The only complaint I could possibly register is that a maid took a little half joint I had.
-I bought one for a marijuana lovemaking session.
-We smoked half of it and I left the other half on the terrace.
-We did something in the morning and when I came back it was gone.
-That was probably their way of asking us not to stink the place up, so not too much of a complaint as an inconvenience.
+The only complaint I could possibly register is that a maid took a little half joint we smoked and left on the terrace.
+We left in the morning and when I came back it was gone.
+That was probably their way of asking us not to stink the hotel up, so not too much of a complaint as an inconvenience.

 Overall highly recommended, elegant but economic hotel!